JackDca/Mailpilewiki/Events-of-Note.md

          "total": 0
      },

+**`have_unknown` - need configuration**

+The `have_unknown` flag, if present and set to True, is a signal to the user interface that this Mail Source has discovered a new source mailbox, and the user should visit the configuration interface to enable downloads/syncing/whatever.

+(This data can also be seen by perusing the `mailbox` section of the [[mail sources]] configuration and searching for mailboxes with a policy of "unknown", but it is announced here so event listeners can subscribe to the event.)

 **`copying` - progress info**

-The final section, `copying`, appears if mail was (or is being) copied from a source mailbox to a local mailbox.
+The `copying` section appears if mail was (or is being) copied from a source mailbox to a local mailbox.
 It shows statistics which can be used to generate a progress-bar or otherwise inform the user about in-progess copies.

 * The `running` attribute tells us whether the copy is still in progress or whether it has finished.
 * If `complete` is true, then that means all known mail has been copied (or downloaded).